European Directorate for the Quality of Medicines & HealthCare: The Certification procedure: evaluating the quality of active ingredients and excipients and inspecting manufacturing sites

 The EDQM runs a quality evaluation programme for active ingredients and excipients used in the manufacture of medicines.
 The Certification of Suitability to the Monographs of the European Pharmacopoeia procedure was initially set up in 1992 as a pilot programme but went on to become routine for chemical substances in 1994; it was expanded in 2003 to include herbal drugs (active substances obtained from plants).
-Granted after an assessment of the documentation submitted by the applicant, a Certificate of Suitability (CEP) provides proof that the methods used by a manufacturer or distributor result in an product whose quality complies with the requirements laid down in the corresponding Ph.
+Granted after an assessment of the documentation submitted by the applicant, a Certificate of Suitability (CEP) provides proof that the methods used by a manufacturer or distributor result in a product whose quality complies with the requirements laid down in the corresponding Ph.
 Eur. monograph(s).
 The EDQM also runs an inspection programme for CEP-holders, targeting their manufacturing and/or distribution sites.

-The Certification procedure is not compulsory: it is a service that is offered to manufacturers who can submit their CEP in the quality section of a new marketing authorisation (MA) application or a variation of an existing MA.
+The Certification procedure is not compulsory: it is a service that is offered to manufacturers who can submit their CEP in the quality section of a new marketing authorisation application or a variation of an existing marketing authorisation.
 It serves to centralise the evaluation of data for the benefit of both regulatory authorities and industry, thus saving time and resources.

 A further advantage of the Certification procedure is that it provides the Ph.
 Eur.
 Commission with up-to-date information on the quality of substances on the European market, highlighting where Ph.
 Eur. texts and quality requirements might require revision and helping to ensure that the pharmacopoeia remains state-of-the-art.

 CEPs – which are referred to in EU pharmaceutical legislation – are accepted by the Ph.
 Eur. member states and by a number of other countries and regions, including Australia, Canada, New Zealand, Saudi Arabia, Singapore, South Africa, Taiwan and Tunisia.
 An increasing number of licensing authorities worldwide accept CEPs to support (fully or partially) the data related to the quality of active ingredients used in medicinal products.

 As previously stated, a CEP is granted after members of the EDQM's panel of assessors (drawn from national medicines agencies throughout Europe) have reviewed a detailed dossier submitted by the manufacturer.
 This dossier describes the manufacturing process and the tests performed on the raw materials and on the substance produced, as well as the necessary in-process controls.
 The manufacturer must demonstrate that the article complies with the quality standards laid down in Ph.
 Eur. and the EU legislation and that the monograph can be used to control impurities, unwanted chemicals that can be present in a substance for a variety of reasons.
-The applicant must also agree to comply with the relevant EU Good Manufacturing Practice guidelines (GMP guide) as defined in Part II of the GMP Guide, and to accept an on site inspection at any time at the request of the EDQM.
+The applicant must also agree to comply with the relevant EU good manufacturing practice guidelines (GMP guide) as defined in Part II of the GMP Guide, and to accept an on site inspection at any time at the request of the EDQM.